Opening reception – Saturday, February 4, 6–8pm. Member Preview: 5-6pm (Not a member? Join at 516arts.org/join)

-This collaboration between NMSU Art Museum and 516 ARTS is part of Desierto Mountain Time, a constellation of contemporary arts organizations in the Southwestern United States and Northern Mexico drawn together by our shared interest in making meaningful connections between local and international communities.
+This collaborative exhibition between NMSU Art Museum and 516 ARTS and public program described below at SITESanta Fe are part of Desierto Mountain Time, a constellation of contemporary arts organizations in the Southwestern United States and Northern Mexico drawn together by our shared interest in making meaningful connections between local and international communities.
 Together, we are offering thematic programs with artists, educators, curators, activists, and arts administrators whose dynamic practices integrate cross-border, regional, and global issues.
 Learn more at DesiertoMountainTime.org

 Thursday, March 23, 6pm at 516 ARTS in-person & live-streamed

 Teaching between Generations & Cultures